-• Case:
+• Case: Vizio

-- 1. Analyze competitive forces in the US LCD TV industry? - 2.
-Analyze Vizio's strategy and assess if it has a competitive advantage - 3.
+- 1. Analyze competitive forces in the US LCD TV industry - 2.
+Analyze Vizio's strategy and assess if it has a competitive advantage.
+Make a comparison with relevant competitors - 3.
 Is Vizio's competitive advantage (assuming it has one!) sustainable? - 4.
 Given the Disney-Pixar episode, evaluate Vizio-AmTran corporate arrangement? - 5.
-Evaluate (i.e. Good or Bad idea) Vizio's recent brand boosting exercise and attempts to diversify into Plasma TVs and Blu-ray DVD players.
+Evaluate (i.e. Good or Bad idea) Vizio's recent brand boosting exercise and attempts to diversify into Plasma TVs and Blu-ray DVD players. - Assignment: Learning Team write-up due in paper at the start of the session.